 This wonderful ice cream shop is located in Hayes Valley on Fillmore street.
 It serves a menu of flavors that were made just for the San Francisco area.
-In addition, a portion of this restaurant’s profits go to aid local schools.
+In addition, a portion of this restaurant’s profits goes to aid local schools.
 The shop also incorporates its famous Portland flavors as well.

 Another popular Hayes Valley restaurant is The Riddler.
 It serves extravagant favorites such as caviar and champagne, but it also specializes in tater tot waffles with prosciutto.
 It is owned and managed by an amazing crew of females who really know how to keep their restaurant customers happy.
-Shannon Waters, Jen Payne and Marissa Payne take pride in making sure that this European Champagne bar is elegant, cozy and adored.
-The Riddler is a trendy hot spot that you’ll love.
+Shannon Waters, Jen Payne, and Marissa Payne take pride in making sure that this European Champagne bar is elegant, cozy and adored.
+The Riddler is a trendy hotspot that you’ll love.

 This is a small family owned restaurant that serves some of the best Mexican food in San Francisco.
-It has an ever changing $157 tasting menu that offers 12 to 16 courses.
+It has an ever-changing $157 tasting menu that offers 12 to 16 courses.
 But be forewarned that since Californios received a Michelin star, it has been almost impossible to get reservations.

 Flores is a restaurant that was created by the crew that opened Uno Dos Tacos.
 Executive chef Alejandro serves Mexican food with a fresh viewpoint.
-The featured menu item are fresh tortillas, which can be enjoyed with duck confit enchiladas, mole negro poblano and pork shoulder carnitas.
+The featured menu item is fresh tortillas, which can be enjoyed with duck confit enchiladas, mole negro poblano, and pork shoulder carnitas.
 The restaurant has beautiful and festive murals that add to the dining experience.
 Sit back, enjoy the food and drink some of the best selections of wine, beer and cocktails that the city has to offer.

-Delfina’s signature dish is spaghetti with plum tomatoes, extra-virgin oil, garlic and pepperoncini.
+Delfina’s signature dish is spaghetti with plum tomatoes, extra-virgin oil, garlic, and pepperoncini.
 You might think that $15 is too high of a price to pay for an average spaghetti dinner.
 But this signature dish is no ordinary spaghetti plate.
 Besides, it hasn’t been on the menu for the past 16 years for nothing!

 Known for its Mediterranean menu with a Parisian flair, this San Francisco bistro also serves healthy and fresh foods that have Tunisian, Turkish and Spanish influences.
-The menu revolves around a lot of small plates of food such as lamb meatballs, chicken croquettes and grilled duck kefta.
-There are also delicious vegetarian choices such as fire roasted eggplant, shakshuka and chickpea falafel.
+The menu revolves around a lot of small plates of food such as lamb meatballs, chicken croquettes, and grilled duck kefta.
+There are also delicious vegetarian choices such as fire-roasted eggplant, shakshuka and chickpea falafel.

 Liholiho Yacht Club